evanebb/gobble/README.md

 A small REST API to manage and generate iPXE configs, and match them to specific clients using their MAC address.

+Check out the [quickstart article on the wiki](https://github.com/evanebb/gobble/wiki/Quickstart) for an example setup.

 # General concepts

 - Simple REST API to create, assign and delete profiles and systems.